HelloGoodMorning/NZMSA_Phase2_Frontend/README.md

 # NZMSA Phase 2 Frontend

-A basic React application that connects to a third part API.
+A basic React application that connects to a third party API.